 The airport enforces stringent security protocols to ensure passenger safety.
 Some of these measures include:

-Bandaranaike International Airport serves as a significant catalyst for Sri Lanka’s economic growth, facilitating trade and tourism while providing numerous employment opportunities.
+Bandaranaike International Airport is a significant catalyst for Sri Lanka’s economic growth.
+It facilitates trade and tourism while providing numerous employment opportunities.

-Bandaranaike International Airport is pivotal in supporting Sri Lanka’s transportation infrastructure and logistics.
+Bandaranaike International Airport supports Sri Lanka’s transportation infrastructure and logistics.
 It is the island’s primary international gateway, handling over 9 million passengers in pre-pandemic years.
 The airport contributes to the economy by enabling:

-• Cargo Handling: It is a hub for the import and export of goods, with a dedicated cargo terminal that processes thousands of metric tonnes annually.
+- Cargo Handling: It is a hub for importing and exporting goods, with a dedicated cargo terminal that processes thousands of metric tonnes annually.

 Employment Opportunities